Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 1.0
 			// Maximum: 99999.0
 			"Incap Damage Multiplier"		"0.0"

+			// The Mutant Tank becomes intangible while alive.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Enhancements" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Intangible Body"			"0"

 			// The Mutant Tank's punches have this much force.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Enhancements" section.